Small Tortoiseshell (Aglais urticae)

 next page back to list

-Urticae used to be very common, but seems noticeably less so in the last decade or two.
+Urticae used to be very common in the UK, but seems noticeably less so in the last decade or two.
 One of my most vivid childhood memories is of urticae covering pink ice plants in local gardens.
 I have encountered urticae at very high altitudes of 2000m plus and with temperatures as low as 12C, when it has been the only butterfly on the wing (perhaps not surprisingly).
-Interestingly, urticae has much the same blue marginal marks the Camberwell Beauty (Nymphalis antiopa).
+Interestingly, urticae has much the same blue marginal marks as the Camberwell Beauty (Nymphalis antiopa).

 It occurs throughout France but is described by the Lafranchis France book as rare in the south-east and the Mediterranean region.
 I would concur with this, hence the lack of photographic opportunities.

 In the UK, there has been a dramatic decline in the numbers and this has been the subject of considerable research in recent years to determine the cause.
-It is believed to be because of attacks by a tiny parasitic fly, Sturmia bella.
+It is believed to be because of attacks by a large and particularly nasty-looking parasitic fly, Sturmia bella.

 ref